The Department of Information and Communications Technology (DICT) has reshuffled its top ranks after two senior…

 The Manila Electric Company (Meralco) clarified that customers with pending billing complaints will not have their electricity service disconnected while their cases are being reviewed.

-"We would like to clarify that Meralco customers with pending billing concerns are not required to pay the disputed amount while their cases are under review, nor will the electric service be disconnected during the investigation," Meralco Vice President and Head of Corporate Communications Joe R. Zaldarriaga said.
+"We would like to clarify that electricity service of Meralco customers with pending billing concerns will not be disconnected while their cases are under investigation,” Meralco Vice President and Head of Corporate Communications Joe R. Zaldarriaga said.

 Meralco also reminded customers that the Energy Regulatory Commission's nationwide suspension of disconnection activities for unpaid electricity bills covering the May to July 2026 billing periods remains in effect.